 Understanding Statute of Limitations + Unfiled Tax Returns

 There is no statute of limitations preventing the IRS from examining a year when a tax return was never filed.
 There is a statute of limitations preventing taxpayers from receiving a tax return refund.
 A taxpayer that would be due a refund must file a tax return to claim a refund within 3 years of the filing deadline or alternatively two years from the date the tax was paid.
 It is for this reason that priority should be focused on tax returns with refund potential within 3 years of the filing deadline.

 How To Prepare Prior Year Tax Returns?

 In many cases, the taxpayer will no longer have the necessary tax documents needed to prepare a prior year return.
 In a situation like this, it is essential to request information from the IRS.
 Taxpayers may request a Wage and Income Transcript from the Internal Revenue Service this transcript will provide much of the needed information necessary to prepare a tax return including data from W-2s and 1099s.
 The Wage and Income transcript is available for the prior 10 years.

 Pro Tip: I do not recommend preparing prior year tax returns without a wage and income transcript.
-Even if you believe you have the necessary documents to prepare the tax return(s), requesting a transcript will guarantee nothing is missed (and prevent the chance of receiving a tax notice).
+Even if you believe that you have all the documents needed to prepare a complete and accurate tax return, requesting a transcript will ensure nothing is missed and prevent the chance of receiving a tax notice.

 How Many Years Of Unfiled Tax Returns Should Be Filed?